Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 Reactive Responses, Not Reform

 Vail’s response to these mishaps follows a playbook: settle quickly, fund visible fixes, and double down on sustainability PR.
 After Gore Creek, they tightened snowmaking protocols and touted restoration funding, but water use remains high.
 Heavenly’s runoff led to drainage retrofits, yet no fines were reported, suggesting regulatory leniency.
-Their 100% renewable electricity claim is based on purchasing Renewable Energy Credits (RECs) through virtual agreements, rather than sourcing clean energy directly to its resorts, and their Scope 1 emissions climbed 27% from 2017 to 2023.
+Their 100% renewable electricity claim is based on purchasing Renewable Energy Credits (RECs) through virtual agreements, rather than sourcing clean energy directly to its resorts, and their Scope 1 emissions rose 27% from 2017 to 2023.
 Reforestation (239 acres since 2017) somewhat offsets expansions, but new plantings can’t replace old-growth forests’ ecological value nor does 239 acres compensate for the hundreds more taken for expansions.
 These reactive measures prioritize brand protection over systemic change, leaving Vail vulnerable to criticism as their DitchCarbon Score languishes at 28/100.

 The Disconnect and the Path Forward